geodynamics/aspect/doc/sphinx/parameters/Postprocess.md

 **Pattern:** [Bool]

 **Documentation:** deal.II offers the possibility to filter duplicate vertices for HDF5 output files.
 This merges the vertices of adjacent cells and therefore saves disk space, but misrepresents discontinuous output properties.
 Activating this function reduces the disk space by about a factor of $2^{dim}$ for HDF5 output, and currently has no effect on other output formats. \note{**Warning:** Setting this flag to true will result in visualization output that does not accurately represent discontinuous fields.
 This may be because you are using a discontinuous finite element for the pressure, temperature, or compositional variables, or because you use a visualization postprocessor that outputs quantities as discontinuous fields (e.g., the strain rate, viscosity, etc.).
-These will then all be visualized as *continuous* quantities even though, internally, \aspect{} considers them as discontinuous fields.}
+These will then all be visualized as *continuous* quantities even though, internally, ASPECT considers them as discontinuous fields.}

 (parameters:Postprocess/Visualization/Interpolate_20output)=
 ### __Parameter name:__ Interpolate output